 Distance: 46-mile loop

 This may be the prettiest wooded ride, mile for mile, in California.
-It is, by far, the Bestrides route that has elicited the most “Best ride I’ve ever done!” responses from Bestrides readers.
+It is, by far, the Bestrides route that has elicited the most “Best ride I’ve ever done!” responses from readers.
 And it has the selling point of starting and ending in downtown Mendocino, one of my favorite places.
 It climbs and descents up and over a summit among simply perfect piney woods, passes a classic country store, descends gradually along the Navarro River and its stunning riparian redwoods, and ends with a pretty but trafficky leg on Hwy 1 that’s thick with lovely, charming inns and one State Park to stop and explore.
 The road surface is glass half the time—on Flynn Creek Road it’s OK to poor, and the western half of Comptche-Ukiah is merely OK.
+The climbing is mellow to moderate.
 It rides equally well in both directions—see Which Way to Go? below for the comparative virtues of the two routes.
 I’ve arbitrarily picked the clockwise route to describe.
-It’s harder than Mapmyride’s elevation total would suggest—RWGPS says 3600 ft of gain—but that’s still not much and it’s never steeper than moderate.

 Ride out of town heading south on Hwy 1.
 You immediately cross a large bridge over Big River and turn L on Comptche Ukiah Rd.
-You soon climb moderately up two pitches through perfect conifer forest, over a summit, and down a descent (two descents actually, with a short climb between) that is borderline Best-Of-List-worthy.
-It’s so smooth, so easy, so picturebook that it’s almost placid—every curve is so effortless you could almost go to sleep.
+You soon climb moderately up two pitches through perfect conifer forest, over a summit (at Little River Airport Rd.), and down a descent (two descents actually, with a short climb between) that is borderline Best-Of-List-worthy.
+It’s so smooth, so easy, so picturebook that it’s almost placid—every curve is so effortless and so sweetly banked you could almost go to sleep.
 Look around—I think the foliage between the summit and Comptche is as pretty as California forest gets.
+The road surface was seriously harmed in 2020 by a new layer of nasty chipseal, but it’s about half worn down now (in 2023) and is only occasionally obnoxious.
+40mm tires won’t notice, 25’s will suffer.
+The surface turns to glass 4 miles west of Comptche.

-Roll into Comptche, an intersection with a few houses and a pleasant little grocery store for resupplying.
+Roll into Comptche, an intersection with a few houses, a church, and a pleasant little grocery store for resupplying if you’re riding the route in the other direction.
 The gas pumps used to sell “Arab Gold” gasoline, but I guess the issue got too touchy because it’s just “Road Gold” gas now.
+In July of 2023 the store was open every day except Sunday.

 Turn R on Flynn Creek Rd (the only other road in Comptche), which is less lush than Comptche Ukiah but still pretty.
 In this direction it’s a short, fairly steep climb (the hardest work on the loop), then mostly gradual descending on a road with an excellent, constantly entertaining contour but a surface that is consistently poor.
 It dead-ends on Hwy 128.
 Turn right on 128 and ride to Hwy 1, where it dead-ends.